Jabba-The-Gut/HSLU_AISO/README.md

 # HSLU_AISO
-Repository for the IPCV module at HSLU I
+Repository for the AISO module at HSLU I